 Once a solid rapport and relationship has been established with a family, encouraging them to set goals comes much more naturally.
 It’s not always easy — many people have to shift from a mentality of survival to one of thriving, but when people trust that they matter to the providers and agencies who are working with them, they are willing to take steps they might not have otherwise.
 As the family considers their goals, emphasize that these goals are designed to empower them to solve concerns they have now and ones they anticipate down the road.

-The Whole Family Approach can be used to assist families in achieving a wide variety of goals.
+The Whole Family Approach can be used to partner with families to achieve a wide variety of goals.
 The coach will support the family in identifying one to two priority goals.
 These will likely be a combination of individual and family-wide goals that overlap.
 Below are a few key areas the Whole Family Approach is particularly effective in improving outcomes and establishing well-being for the families.

 - Foster children: Improving the lives of abused and neglected children by improving their academic performance and support network